MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-ams-retirement-guide.md

 If VI is migrating your VI AMS assets for you, projects will be disabled during the days/hours your assets are being migrated.
 Once the migration is complete, they'll be playable.

 You'll receive an email notification that the migration is complete, and you can check the migration status on the VI website as well.
+-->

+Azure AI Video Indexer has a Projects feature that is used to edit and stitch together videos.
+Once your VI account is updated, the feature will be limited.
+Updated VI accounts and VI accounts created after February 15th won't be able to create new Projects until July 2024.

+Existing projects will be playable, but you won’t be able to edit or render them.
+If needed, render and download the project files before you update your account.

+Projects will be disabled during the days/hours your VI AMS assets are being migrated.
+Once the migration is complete, they'll be playable.

+You'll receive an email notification that the migration is complete, and you can check the migration status on the VI website as well.

 ### Billing